 Infodrome is a think tank for the Dutch government in the information society.
 The objectives of Infodrome are gaining insight into the social consequences of the information revolution , organizing and feeding the public debate about the role of government in this, and advising the government on relevant strategic choices.

-Research & Publications @ Infodrome, Den Haag, The Netherlands, March 2000
+Research & Publications @ Infodrome, Thinktank of the Dutch Government, Den Haag, 1 March 2000